Wired Connection Klipper Configuration

 Creating hex file out/klipper.bin

-Enter the Burning Mode
+Enter Burning Mode

-Confirm Whether to Enter the Burning Mode
+Confirm Whether Entering Burning Mode

 -

-Ensure the host machine can connect to the internet normally.
+Please ensure that the host machine can connect to the internet normally.

 -